High School Cover Letter Examples & Writing Tips

 “I helped organize my school’s yearly fundraising event in 2021, raising over $3,000 for a local charity.”

 Employers want to hire someone who’s going to be genuinely excited to be there.
-People who are passionate about their jobs are more likely to have a positive attitude, stronger work ethic, and enhanced productivity.
+Candidates who show passion for their work are more likely to stand out to employers.

-Here are some ways that you can show your passion on a cover letter:
+Here are some ways that you can show your passion in a cover letter:

 - Don’t just say you’re interested in the job, explain why you’re interested.